samplchallenges/SAMPL-containers/tutorials/README.md

 ## Section 1: Build the Autodock Vina base container
 > In Section 1, we will build a base container with all necessary packages and programs installed.
 This base container will serve as a starting point for our docking container.
-This way, as we write our docking code, it will build quickly since only the docking code will need to be built (for more information, please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).
+This way, as we write our docking code, it will build quickly since only the docking code will need to be built.
+>
+> For more information, please see [Tutorial: Build an AutoDock Vina Containerized Method](https://github.com/samplchallenges/SAMPL-containers/blob/main/tutorials/README.md#tutorial-build-an-autodock-vina-containerized-method)).

 ### 1.1: Setup